 |High on Tea at Temi Tea Garden|

 Tea Gardens are always a treat for landscape photographers and when it coupled with clear weather, snow capped mountain - it turns out to be double icing on the cake.
-We experienced the same by being high on tea at Temi Tea Garden with clear view of Kanchenjunga at background.
+We experienced the same by being high on tea at Temi Tea Garden with clear view of Kanchenjunga in background.

 7. Spend a night at Pelling Helipad